 The EIT supports the creation of tomorrow’s entrepreneurs and promotes a real change of mindset towards an entrepreneurial culture and attitude.
 By investing in the EIT, Europe invests in the talent of tomorrow who will not only create new start-ups but also contribute to innovation in existing companies, thus becoming a source for growth.

-In the context of a proposed total budget of EUR 3.18 billion for the EIT from 2014 to 2020, more funding will be available for EIT education activities.
-Therefore the EIT, through its KICs, is expected to train 10000 Master’s students and 10000 PhD candidates in new curricula combining excellent scientific and technical content with a strong entrepreneurship component during this period.
+In the context of a proposed total budget of almost EUR 2.4 billion for the EIT from 2014 to 2020, more funding will be available for EIT education activities.
+Therefore the EIT, through its Innovation Communities, is expected to train 5 000 Master’s students and PhD candidates in new curricula combining excellent scientific and technical content with a strong entrepreneurship component during this period.

 Education for Creativity, Innovation, and Entrepreneurship